drewcsillag/ph21d/src/README.md

 - investigate immutable.js as it appears significantly faster than {...state, foo, bar, baz} ()

 - PRICE/YTM per p175 for x,y,z,t
+- for internal functions, decide if interest/100 lives in the reducers or the functions they call

 # KNOWN BUGS (distinct from unimplemented)